UncoderIO/Uncoder_IO/README.md

   4. Ready to use as SaaS, privately with no registration or cookies at [https://uncoder.io/](https://uncoder.io/)
   5. Ready to use at SOC Prime SaaS with private AI augmentation, SOC 2 Type II certified environment and supporting ToS on data privacy, GDPR etc. at [https://tdm.socprime.com/uncoder-ai](https://tdm.socprime.com/uncoder-ai)

-Below are the requirements and launch instructions for the Docker container with web server.
+Below are the requirements and launch instructions for the Docker container with web server and UI.

-## Requirements
+## Requirements for Docker Container
 * Host with Windows, Linux, or other operating system supported by Docker
 * These packages should be installed on the host:
     * Docker v23.0.1 or newer
     * Docker Compose v2.21.0 or newer

-## Launch Instructions for Docker container
+## Launch Instructions for Docker Container
 1. Download the `UncoderIO-main` archive and unpack it.
 2. In the CLI, go to the folder where the unpacked files are:
 ```